 Narrator: Measurements permeate every aspect of our lives …

 VISUAL: On clear screen, artist's hand draws auto assembly line with robot attaching body to chassis.
 Measurement related to the process pops onto the screen.

 Narrator: … from how we make things …

 VISUAL: On clear screen, artist's hand draws jar of peanut butter.
 Measurement related to the label on jar pops onto the screen.

 VISUAL: As peanut butter jar moves to left of screen, artist's hand draws pharmacist sorting pills under a chemical formula.
-Measurement related to pharmacy pops onto the screen.
+Pharmacy-related measurements pops onto the screen.